 The NoMAD study developed a 23 item instrument for measuring implementation processes from the perspective of professionals directly involved in the work of implementing complex interventions in healthcare.
 The 20 core construct items organised by NPT construct can be viewed.
 The full instrument can be downloaded here.
+Publications are available that report the development and validation of NoMAD.

 The aim of NoMAD was to develop an instrument containing implementation assessment items reflecting the constructs of NPT, and to validate it in a range of settings where complex interventions were being implemented.
 A full description of the study protocol can be found here.
-The full study results will be forthcoming.

 The development methods included several iterative rounds of item generation, consensus workshops, cognitive (‘think aloud’) interviews, item quality appraisal and theory validation by expert critique.